gosling-lang/gosling-docs/Documentation.md

 }
 ```

-Currently, Gosling supports the following genome builds: "hg38", "hg19", "hg17", "hg16", "mm10", and "mm9".
+Currently, Gosling supports the following six genome builds: "hg38", "hg19", "hg17", "hg16", "mm10", and "mm9".

-We will add more genome builds and also allow to use custom chromosome sizes (`chromSizes`).
+We will add more and also allow to use custom chromosome sizes (`chromSizes`).

 # Data